helan0811/Radiomics-project_CRC/README.txt

 5. Download the R code files from  https://github.com/helan0811/Radiomics-progect_CRC/R code for statistic.

-6. Downlad all datas from https://github.com/helan0811/Radiomics-progect_CRC/All data.
+6. Download all datas from https://github.com/helan0811/Radiomics-progect_CRC/All data.

 7. Run the R codes in the “R code for statistic” folder with R softwave to generate all results of all the input datas.